H5N1 Bird Flu Confirmed in South Australia and Suspected in Western Australia

 Why It Matters

-The outbreak poses risks to both Australia's unique wildlife and its agricultural industry, with potential consequences for biodiversity and food supply.
+The outbreak poses risks to Australia's unique wildlife, including endangered species, and may impact agricultural operations and food supply chains.

 What's Next